top of page

 Muscles Worked: the Russian twist targets the transverse abdominus and all the surrounding muscles of the abdomen.

-Granted, the Russian twist does not boast the same range of muscle engagement as do some of its hard-hitting comrades: the press up, plank or burpee.
+Granted, the Russian twist does not boast the same range of muscle engagement as do some of its hard-hitting comrades: the press-up, plank or burpee.
 However, it is a terrific core developer and abdominal sculptor.

 Muscles Worked: Pull-ups require the use of a variety of different muscles of the upper body.
 These include latissimus dorsi, teres major (back), rear deltoid (shoulders), pectoralis major (chest), biceps brachii, triceps, brachialis and brachioradialis (forearms).

 The pull-up is imbued with an air of infamy for the fact that few people can perform even one full repetition.
-Many aspiring Royal Marines have failed the pre-training course because they lacked the upper-body strength to complete 5 full pull-ups – a mandatory potential Royal Marine Commando fitness test.
+Many aspiring Royal Marines have failed the pre-training course because they lacked the upper-body strength to complete five full pull-ups – a mandatory potential Royal Marine Commando fitness test.

 However, by persisting with this notoriously challenging exercise, you will develop some serious upper body strength.
 And you’ve got no excuse not to practice.
 The pull-up is the perfect outdoor exercise that can be performed in any park.